Crussado/ProChesArmyBuilder/README.md

 # ProChesArmyBuilder
-Board game that fusion chess simplicity with a little part of warhammer 4000 mechanicus.
+Board game that fuses the simplicity of chess with a bit of Warhammer 4000 mechanics.